 - Reassess the Area: Determine if those map areas are affected by such odors and if they are limited within a certain region or spread out all over.
 This may take longer if the urine has spread down to the carpet fiber and padding layers.

-- Steam Cleaning: Professional steam cleaners offer better cleaning solutions in this respect as they can make the carpet highly clean with the best eradication of smell.
+- Steam Cleaning: Professional steam cleaners offer better cleaning solutions in this respect, as they can make the carpet highly clean with the best eradication of smell.
 The latent moisture and even some of the contaminants will then be helped by heat and suction, thus making it easier to clear the smell.

 - Let It Air Dry: Make sure the carpet is completely dry after cleaning.
 If there is any moisture left, bacteria can continue to break down the urine and cause the odor to persist.